-\textbf{Graph Encoder.} Let $\mathcal{G} = (\mathcal{V}, \mathcal{E}, \mathbf{X})$ represent a molecular graph with $N$ atoms, where $\mathcal{V} = \{v_1, v_2, \dots, v_N\}$ is the set of atoms, $\mathcal{E} \subseteq \mathcal{V} \times \mathcal{V}$ denotes the bonds, and $\mathbf{X} = [\mathbf{x_1, x_2, \dots, x_N}] \in \mathbb{R}^{N \times \zeta}$ is the atom feature matrix.
+\stitle{Graph Encoder.} Let $\mathcal{G} = (\mathcal{V}, \mathcal{E}, \mathbf{X})$ represent a molecular graph with $N$ atoms, where $\mathcal{V} = \{v_1, v_2, \dots, v_N\}$ is the set of atoms, $\mathcal{E} \subseteq \mathcal{V} \times \mathcal{V}$ denotes the bonds, and $\mathbf{X} = [\mathbf{x_1, x_2, \dots, x_N}] \in \mathbb{R}^{N \times \zeta}$ is the atom feature matrix.
 Here, $\mathbf{x_i}$ is the feature vector of atom $v_i$, and $\zeta$ is the dimension of atom features.
 We utilize GraphMVP \citep{graphmvp}, a pre-trained Graph Isomorphism Network (GIN), to encode each motif token.
 GraphMVP employs multi-view pre-training to connect 2D topologies and 3D geometries, leveraging the GEOM dataset \citep{geom}, which contains 250K molecular conformations.
 Denoting the GraphMVP encoder as \( f_{\text{GraphMVP}} \), we encode each atom $v$ into an embedding as follows:

 where $\mathcal{N}(v)$ denotes the set of neighboring atoms of $v$.
 Then we pool the atom embeddings into a motif-level embedding, $\mathbf{g_{\mathcal{G}}}$, as follows: